 Finding Nemo was the fifth film from Pixar Animation Studio.
 After establishing their industry credentials in the late 1980s with a series of highly acclaimed shorts (many of which are now being reissued preceding their feature films), Pixar first appeared with Toy Story (1995).
 Toy Story created a revolution in animation in that it was the first entirely computer-animated feature film, where computers were not merely used to assist the animators but where the animation was drawn inside the virtual environment.
-A number of other studios have popped up since jumping on the computer-animation revolution bandwagon but Pixar remains at the forefront, having gone onto make a string of other hits such as A Bug’s Life (1998), Monsters, Inc. (2001), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020), Soul (2020) and Luca (2021), as well as sequels to many of these.
+A number of other studios have popped up since jumping on the computer-animation revolution bandwagon but Pixar remains at the forefront, having gone onto make a string of other hits such as A Bug’s Life (1998), Monsters, Inc. (2001), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020), Soul (2020), Luca (2021) and Turning Red (2022), as well as sequels to many of these.

 Finding Nemo is an unabashed delight.
 Most audiences rank it as the one of the best among Pixar’s uniformly excellent output.
 Finding Nemo is an amazingly colourful film.
 There are few other animated films that one can think of – maybe Rintaro’s Metropolis (2001)? – that use such an amazing vibrant palette of colours in the animation (and frequently all at the same time).
 Some of the three-dimensional pans around the reef or the fishtank are eye-popping in their vibrancy.
 Pixar’s skill with stunningly rendered three-dimensional detail has become so effortless that one is being constantly awed at the beauty.